openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/motionsensors2_0_0.md

 ### Parameter 4: Motion Blind Time

 No motion detected time after a motion event was detected.
 The device will wait for setting times to ready to next detect.
-BlinkTime = ([Value] + I) * 0.5S.
+BlinkTime = ([Value] + 1) * 0.5s.
+Default value: 15

 Values in the range 0 to 15 may be set.